Profession: Language/translation consultant.

 Some people find themselves marooned on a strange planet.
 They are saved from the annihilation on Earth, but they would have to reboot the humanity – from scratch.

 A guy wakes up and realizes he has forgotten almost everything because of ransomware.
 He is desperate to take back his memory at all cost.

-Hosshoji the Buddhist Temple Rocket
+Hosshoji the Flying Temple